Barwick, Hertfordshire: History

 On 4 April 2012, at Bonhams auctioneers, a rare 1 3/8in. punt gun by Wm.Moore & Grey no.2657 came up for sale.
 This punt gun was mentioned in The Field magazine on 8 May 1897.
-The gun was used to demonstrate the difference between black powder and S.P.C new product 303 Rifleite at the S.P.C. range in Barwick.
-S.P.C. ephemera, in general, is very scarce.
+The gun was used to demonstrate the difference between black powder and SPC new product 303 Rifleite at the SPC range in Barwick.
+SPC ephemera, in general, is very scarce.
 A small quality of original boxes, cans and munitions were shown in an article written by Will Adye-White.

 Amenities

 Barwick is made up of private residences, a caravan park and industrial units.
 There are no bus service, shops, telephone boxes, post offices or churches in Barwick.
 Barwick's public house was purposely built for the munition workers.
 It was initially named 'The Factory Arms' but in circa 1904 the public house changed its name to The Duke of Wellington.
 The pub officially ceased trading in the late 1990s and is now a private residence.